blakeridgway/blakeridgway/README.md

 **`Digital Craftsman (Developer/Open Source Advocate/Tinkerer)`**

-I'm a Platform Engineer in the Fintech world.
+I'm a Cloud Operations Engineer in the Fintech world.
 I specialize in utilizing APIs and 3rd party integrations to make the Fintech industry a better environment for everyone.
 When I am not doing that I am able to be found tinkering with Open Source Technology or Road Biking around somewhere in Oklahoma.